-Liz is founding chairperson of the MFA in Interaction Design Program.
+Liz is chair and co-founder of the MFA in Interaction Design Program.
 Outside of SVA, she is creative director for NPR in digital media, overseeing and guiding both the visual and user experience across NPR-branded digital platforms and content.
 She is advisor to startups, nonprofits, global companies, and lecturer.

 Liz has held positions as director of experience strategy for AIGA, user experience director for Happy Cog, headed up information architecture teams at Barnes & Noble.com and Razorfish New York.
 She helped shape editorial processes for Rosenfeld Media.
 She’s directed product development at both Daylife and Rodale Digital.
 She was involved with Boxes and Arrows, a magazine for information architects, lastly as editor-in-chief.
 She has previously served on advisory boards and juries for AIGA, AIGA/NY, Art Directors Club, Brooklyn Beta Summer Camp, Center for Urban Pedagogy, Design Ignites Change, desigNYC, The Feast, the HOW Conference, NEA Studio, NYCxDESIGN, Rosenfeld Media, the Information Architecture Institute, One Show Interactive, and the Weeksville Heritage Center.

 Liz has been thesis advisor in the graduate graphic design program at the Rhode Island School of Design, adjunct faculty at the New School University and the Fashion Institute of Technology, and lectured at schools from Columbia University to MICA: Maryland Institute College of Art.
 She has a BA from Pennsylvania State University and an MA from Carnegie Mellon University.